Solid Waste Management – Ramallah and Al-Bireh Governorate Consulting Services Accompanying Measures to the JSC Investment Programme

 Every year the waste sector in the Palestinian Territories has to deal with an estimated 1.2 million tons of Municipal Solid Waste (MSW), with a waste generation still rising.
 Uncontrolled dumping of MSW is still the main disposal method used.
 Throughout the Governorates, MSW is disposed of in unregulated dumps that are subject to periodic burning.
 This practice causes severe environmental and socio-economic impacts.

 From the financial point of view, none of the Local Government Units (LGU) providing waste management services in the Governorates is financially viable as they are spending 6 to 8 times more than they collect.
 Cost recovery rates seldom exceed 25% to 40%.

-KfW provided a loan to the Joint Service Council representing some 68 LGUs with a population of approx. 320,000.
-The investment programme covered the construction of a sanitary landfill in the Governorates including transfer stations and procurement of long-distance transport vehicles.
-To ensure effective and efficient management of the facilities, the Joint Service Council, in its role as Project Executing Agency (PEA), was supported by a number of capacity building and training measures (accompanying measures).
+KfW has provided a loan to the Joint Service Council representing some 68 LGUs with a population of approx. 320,000.
+The investment programme covers the construction of a sanitary landfill in the Governorates including transfer stations and procurement of long-distance transport vehicles.
+To ensure effective and efficient management of the facilities, the Joint Service Council, in its role as Project Executing Agency (PEA), is supported by a number of capacity building and training measures (accompanying measures).

 Type of services provided: